 Corporate governance issues to be monitored include the formation of committees of the Boards and the nomination of directors.
-In fulfilling this responsibility, the Governance Committee will:
+In fulfilling this responsibility, the Governance and Sustainability Committee will:

-(i) advise the Chairman of each of the Boards and the Boards on matters of corporate governance;

-- (ii) conduct, on an annual basis, an assessment of the size and effectiveness of each of the Boards, the committees of the Boards, and the individual directors, and report on such assessments to the Chairman of the Boards and to the Boards.
-This review will include consideration of which competencies and skills the Boards should possess, including consideration of the competencies, skills and personalities of the directors individually and as a group; - (iii) recommend to the Boards for approval the composition and membership of the committees of the Boards and their terms of reference; - (iv) consider and approve, where appropriate, requests by individual directors to engage the services of outside experts and advisors at the expense of the Companies, so long as its Chief Executive Officer is advised of such engagement, unless advising its Chief Executive Officer would be inappropriate in the circumstances; - (v) at the request of either of the Boards, consider any other matters which will assist the Board to meet its responsibilities regarding corporate governance matters, including adherence to any governance guidelines established by securities regulatory authorities, the TSX or other regulatory bodies; and - (vi) keep abreast of emerging issues in corporate governance practise and regulations and make recommendations to the Boards with respect to corporate governance matters.
+- (i) advise the Chairman of each of the Boards and the Boards on matters of corporate governance; - (ii) conduct, on an annual basis, an assessment of the size and effectiveness of each of the Boards, the committees of the Boards, and the individual directors, and report on such assessments to the Chairman of the Boards and to the Boards.
+This review will include consideration of which competencies and skills the Boards should possess, including consideration of the competencies, skills and personalities of the directors individually and as a group.
+The method of assessment shall be at the discretion of the Governance and Sustainability Committee; - (iii) recommend to the Boards for approval the composition and membership of the committees of the Boards and their terms of reference; - (iv) consider and approve, where appropriate, requests by individual directors to engage the services of outside experts and advisors at the expense of the Companies, so long as its Chief Executive Officer is advised of such engagement, unless advising its Chief Executive Officer would be inappropriate in the circumstances; - (v) at the request of either of the Boards, consider any other matters which will assist the Board to meet its responsibilities regarding corporate governance matters, including adherence to any governance guidelines established by securities regulatory authorities, the TSX or other regulatory bodies; and - (vi) keep abreast of emerging issues in corporate governance practice and regulations and make recommendations to the Boards with respect to corporate governance matters; - (vii) consider and recommend to the Boards for approval the Code of Conduct for the Companies or any amendments thereto.